marksiomin/PongGame/README.md

-A retro Pong game using Python for the game logic, with Arduino for inputhandling.
+A retro Pong game using Python for the game logic, with Arduino for input handling.
 Currently compatible with a keyboard (under development), with future plans tointegrate a custom-designed PCB joystick for enhanced gameplay

 List of modules: